Exchange Opportunities for International Students

 Health Insurance, Healthcare and Wellbeing

 Ahlia University is proudly recognized by the World Health Organization as a Healthy University.
-In alignment with Bahrain’s commitment to UN SDG 3 – Good Health and Well-being, Ahlia University established the Counseling Department to support all enrolled students and empower them to achieve their full potential.
+In alignment with Bahrain’s commitment to UN SDG 3 – Good Health and Well-being, Ahlia University established the Student Counseling & Advising Department to support all enrolled students and empower them to achieve their full potential.
 The department offers student-centered counseling services, focusing on prevention, intervention, and student development needs.

 Cultural Observations